AtiqurCode/scrap-spec/README.md

 ```

-Then you can use this app or source code and you are free to chnage anything you want
+**Then you can use this app or source code and you are free to change anything you want**